zicozydailva/task-management-appx/README.md

 # 📝 Task management app — Smart Task Manager with Supabase + React

-Taskify is a full-stack task management application built with **React**, **TypeScript**, and **Supabase**.
+Task management is a full-stack task management application built with **React**, **TypeScript**, and **Supabase**.
 It lets users securely authenticate, create, update, and manage their daily tasks with real-time syncing and persistent storage.

 ## ⚙️ Tech Stack